smlaage/i2c-keyboard-matrix/README.md

 SLW - April 2020

 4x4 keyboard matrix are used by many hacks for manual input.
 However, they require up to 8 I/O channels and continuously running software routines on the host system.
 This project eliminates the burden from the host system by encapsulating the management of the keyboard matrix to a dedicated ATmega328.
 The host system communicates with the keyboard matrix via a I2C interface.
 By the way we have added up to 4 LEDs available via I2C so that the host can set or kill light depending on any action.
+Any system capable of operating as I2C master may serve as a host.
+Typically this would be Arduino or Raspberry Pi.
+I2C interface speed should be in the range of 100 to 400 kHz.

 --------------------------------------------------------------------------------------------------------------------
 Files in this repository:
 - Readme.md - this file
-ATmega project files:
+- ATmega project files:
   - main.c
   - keyboard.c
   - keyboard.h
   - keyboard_layout.h
   - twi_slave.c
   - twi_slave.h
   - I2C-Keyboard.elf
   - I2C-Keyboard.hex
   - i2c-Keyboard.cproj (Atmel Studio project file)
-Arduino Circuit Diagram and fots showing an exmaple
+- Arduino Circuit Diagram and fots showing an example
   - I2C-Keyboard-Circuit.jpg
   - I2C-Keyboard-foto_0.jpg
   - I2C-Keyboard-foto_1.jpg
   - I2C-Keyboard-foto_1.jpg
-Arduino library files:
+- Arduino library files, example for how to use the keyboard with an Arduino system:
-- KeyBoard.cpp
+  - KeyBoard_I2C.cpp
-- Key board.h
+  - KeyBoard_I2C.h

 --------------------------------------------------------------------------------------------------------------------
 Target platform: ATmega328, running as I2C slave.
 The ATmega uses the internal clock at 8 MHz.
 The software was compiled with Atmel Studio 7